caseyg/awesome/TOPICS.md

 ## crdts

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - Build your next app with sync.
+*   [garden-co/jazz](https://github.com/garden-co/jazz) - Toolkit for backendless apps

 *   [electric-sql/electric](https://github.com/electric-sql/electric) - Real-time sync for Postgres.

 ## end-to-end-encryption

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - Build your next app with sync.
+*   [garden-co/jazz](https://github.com/garden-co/jazz) - Toolkit for backendless apps

 *   [cryptpad/cryptpad](https://github.com/cryptpad/cryptpad) - Collaborative office suite, end-to-end encrypted and open-source.

 ## local-first

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - Build your next app with sync.
+*   [garden-co/jazz](https://github.com/garden-co/jazz) - Toolkit for backendless apps

 *   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.